arremiasz/fabric-installer-dummy/README.md

 This is designed for one user to set up the exe, and to share the ZIP output with friends and have them press the install button for an easy mod installation that doesn't require guidance.

+## Download
+You may find the latest release at https://github.com/arremiasz/fabric-mod-installer-tool/releases

 # How to use

 ## Setup